 - 3.1.
-It is important that members have an overview of inspection arrangements and the key areas that inspectors will scrutinise in order to support effective oversight and scrutiny of outcomes for children and young people in Cheshire East. - 3.2.
+It is important that members have an overview of inspection arrangements and the key areas that inspectors will scrutinise in order to support effective oversight and scrutiny of outcomes for our cared for children and care leavers in Cheshire East. - 3.2.
 One of the areas inspectors will evaluate is the the impact of leaders on frontline practice and outcomes for children.
 The committee has a key role in contributing to this.